 Hanukah begins at sunset today, so I thought I would write a little about this holiday.
 Hanukah is the Jewish Festival of Lights.
-It is an eight-day celebration that lasts from the twenty-fifth day on Kislev to the second day of Tevet.
+It is an eight-day celebration that lasts from the twenty-fifth day of Kislev to the second day of Tevet.
 Since the Hebrew calendar is a lunisolar calendar, the days float around from November to December in the Gregorian calendar.
-This year the days of Hanukah are celebrated from November 28 to December 6.
+This year the days of Hanukah are celebrated from December 18 to 26.

 Hanukkah was not a major holiday in the Jewish calendar, unlike Passover or the High Holy Days.
 The festival has increased in importance among North American Jews because of its proximity to Christmas.
 There is even a tendency among Gentiles to regard Hanukkah as some sort of Jewish Christmas.
 This is unfortunate since the backgrounds of the two holidays are quite different.
 The story of Hanukkah is one of the Jewish people fighting for their freedom to worship God in their own way.
 I think this story is inspiring and worth learning, both for Jews and Gentiles.

 The history goes back to the time of Alexander the Great.
-He conquered the Persian Empire in one of the most remarkable military campaigns in history.
-Unfortunately, when he died in 323 BC, he left no provision for any successors and so his generals fought among themselves and eventually Alexander’s empire was divided among them.
+He conquered the Persian Empire in one of history’s most remarkable military campaigns.
+Unfortunately, when he died in 323 BC, he left no provision for any successors and so his generals fought among themselves, and eventually Alexander’s empire was divided among them.
 One of these successors was named Seleucus and he gained control of what is now Iran and Iraq.
 His kingdom is known to historians as the Seleucid Empire.
 This time is known as the Hellenistic Era.

 Around 200 BC the Seleucids defeated the Egyptians and gained the territories of modern Syria and Israel.
 During this time the Jewish religion was tolerated and respected by the Ptolemies of Egypt.
 During this time, also, the Greek language and culture spread far and wide among the conquered peoples.
 Greek culture had become “cool” and everybody wanted to be a part of it.
 People who adopted Greek culture could be said to be “Hellenized” from Hellene, the Greek word for Greek.
 This caused no little consternation among the more traditional Jews.
 They were afraid that in the rush to embrace Greek culture, many Jews would fall into the worship of the Greek gods and so to idolatry.
 So, to some extent, the events which followed were as much a civil war as a war between the Jews and the Seleucids.